Non-Intrusive Parametrized-Background Data-Weak Reconstruction of Cardiac Displacement Fields from Sparse MRI-like Observations: Results

 \subsection{Noise-free reconstructions}

 The first test case is given by a noiseless scenario, i.e. $\vec{\epsilon}_k=0, \quad\forall k=1,\ldots,K$ in Eq.~\eqref{eq:mri_observations}.
-In Fig.~\ref{fig:noiseless_mag} we show the norm of the ground truth $\bm{u}_\mathrm{true}$, the \gls{pbdw} state reconstruction $\bm{u}_\mathrm{rec}$ and the absolute value of the difference with respect to the deformed configuration.
+In Fig.~\ref{fig:noiseless_mag} we show the norm of the observation vector $\bm{y}^\mathrm{obs}$, the \gls{pbdw} state reconstruction $\bm{u}^*=\bm{z}^*+\bm{\eta}^*$ and the absolute value of the difference between reconstruction and ground truth in the reference configuration.

 In Tab.~\ref{tab:noiselesstable} we report the relative reconstruction errors and the computational time, highlighting the speed-up achieved with respect to a \gls{fe} solution.
 Indeed, applying the \gls{rom} by means of \gls{pbdw} almost saves four orders of magnitude in computational time.
 The timings are consistent, as the architecture is the same.
 Indeed, they both refer to simulations that have been run on the \gls{vsc5} with 128 MPI threads.
+The computational time of the \gls{pbdw} offline stage (snapshot generation, \gls{pod} basis construction, Riesz representer computation, and \gls{ss}) is omitted from this comparison, as it is performed once and subsequently reused for arbitrarily many reconstructions.
+This offline--online decomposition is the standard paradigm for \gls{rom}-based methods: the offline cost, while non-negligible, is amortized over the many-query scenario that motivates our approach.
+Once the \gls{rbs} are constructed for a given geometry and parameter range, \gls{pbdw} can be applied to extract high-resolution displacement fields from any compatible \gls{mri} data.
 The reconstruction accuracy is very satisfactory, as even the $L^\infty(\Omega)$-norm returns a relative error $\num{1e-05}$, which means that the absolute error is of order $\num{1e-04}$.

 On the other hand, one has to account for the \gls{rom} construction.
 In Tab.~\ref{tab:wOMPH} we report the computational time of the \gls{womp} \gls{ss} with varying minibatch size $H$.
 The minibatch approach offers modest speedups, with optimal performance typically achieved for intermediate values of $H$ (between 50-100).
 Beyond this range, the overhead of orthonormalizing larger sets of vectors offsets the benefits of batch processing.